 If you do go down this route, double the amount of money you think you’ll need.
 That’s unless you want to end up in Dragon’s Den with a look of despair on your face.

 You’ll always need more than you think, and you can’t go back and ask for more.
-Remember, most start-ups fail through running out of cash.
+Remember, most start-ups fail by running out of cash.

 If you can get a grant terrific!
 It varies from country to country, state to state.